Suspect in deadly Lehigh Acres shooting to appear in court

 The suspect in a Lehigh Acres shooting that left two people dead and another person injured is expected to be booked into jail and taken to court.

-According to court documents, de Lazaro and Danae Velazquez Alvarez, the owner of the property, have been involved in a legal battle for months.
+According to court documents, de Lazaro and Danae Velazquez Alvarez, the owner of the property, have been involved in a months-long legal battle.
 One document said the two were due in front of a judge on Wednesday morning to fight over ownership of the 11th Terrace home where the shooting occurred.

 This is a developing story and will be updated as more information becomes available.